novix-sa/Pyplan/docs/User Guide/Model.md

 The Pyplan index node is defined as a Pandas index to help operate with Xarray matrix.
 Defining the index it is set the dims and coords properties simultaneously.
 Dim is defined as the Id property of index and Coords as the elements of the index.
 Creating and working with index in this way warranties the domain of matrix operations.
+So for example when you add two matrix that share an index, they are values defined for all elements of the index.
+Working with Xarray native dims and coords do not guarantee that, because
-So for example when you add two matri It makes usage of to different atributes of an index: dims and coords.
+It makes usage of to different atributes of an index: dims and coords.
 ### Button
 ### Module